Rule 41(g) Motion for the Return of Property

 If your property is not promptly returned after a seizure for forfeiture, your attorney might file a “Rule 41(g) for Return of Property.”
 Federal Rule of Criminal Procedure 41(g) provides that “[a] person aggrieved by an unlawful search and seizure of property or by the deprivation of property may move for the property’s return.”

-For purposes of this discussion, the Rule 41(g) motion can be filed in the following two circumstances:
+For purposes of this discussion, the Rule 41(g) motion can be filed in one of the following circumstances:

-1. if the government violates 18 U.S.C. § 983(a)(1)(A)(i) by choosing an administrative or nonjudicial forfeiture, but not sending a written notice of seizure to the interested parties within 60 days of the taking;
+- the government violates 18 U.S.C. § 983(a)(1)(A)(i) by choosing an administrative or nonjudicial forfeiture, but fails to send a written notice of seizure to the interested parties within 60 days of the taking;

-3. the agency seized property for forfeiture that went missing or was stolen by the agent and was therefore not part of the complaint for forfeiture filed by the government;
+- the agency seized property for forfeiture that went missing or was stolen by the agent and was therefore not part of the complaint for forfeiture filed by the government; or

-4. when a vehicle or other property being imported into the United States is seized by CBP in a non-CAFRA case and the owner files a claim and bond, but CBP does not properly refer the case to the AUSA, or the AUSA does not promptly file a complaint.
+- a vehicle or other property being imported into the United States is seized by CBP in a non-CAFRA case, and the owner files a claim and post the cash bond, but CBP does not properly refer the case to the AUSA, or the AUSA does not promptly file a complaint.

 If your attorney prevails, the court can consider a “Motion for Attorney Fees and Costs” in a civil asset forfeiture case that might force the government to pay your attorney fees and costs.